-1. Information about the cognitive impairment, including areas such as cause, progression, behaviors, management of the condition;

-2. Communicating with the resident;

-3. Managing dysfunctional behavior; and

-4. Identifying and alleviating safety risks to residents with cognitive impairment.
+- 1. Information about the cognitive impairment, including areas such as cause, progression, behaviors, management of the condition; - 2.
+Communicating with the resident; - 3.
+Managing dysfunctional behavior; and - 4.
+Identifying and alleviating safety risks to residents with cognitive impairment.

-Previous training that meets the requirements of this subsection and subsections C and there is documentation of the training.
+Previous training that meets the requirements of this subsection and subsections C and D of this section that was completed in the year prior to employment is transferable if there is documentation of the training.
 The documented previous training is counted toward the required four hours but not toward the annual training requirement.